 This article will cover the different types of backs that are often used in football.

-While we’re going through the different names of the backs, it’s important to note that most of these names have been made up by coaches that may identify other backs in different ways.
+While we’re going through the different names of the backs, it’s important to note that most of these names have been made up by coaches who may identify other backs in different ways.

 This is strictly a guide for each position’s most commonly used names.
 They may change based on the coach’s system.

-The back in football gets its name because it is behind or “back” of the quarterback.
+The fullback in football gets its name because it is behind the “back” of the quarterback.
 This player often gets the football and runs or catches a short pass out of the backfield.

-The first back is the fullback.
 The fullback is often seen as the player that lines up between the quarterback and the running back.
-This player is usually responsible for:
+This player is usually responsible for multiple tasks.

 This is what a fullback looks like when watching a professional game, lining up between the running back (last person on the left) and the quarterback.

-The fullback is rarely used in spread offenses.
-As teams move to more 4 and 5 receiver sets, there’s no more use to having a thick, stalky player that can block linebackers.
+The fullback is rarely used in the spread offense.
+As teams move to more 4 and 5 receiver sets, there’s no more use to having a thick, stalky player who can block linebackers.

-Fullbacks are commonly used in schemes that use “I formations,” or their philosophy is to run the football most of the time.
+Fullbacks are commonly used in offensive schemes that use “I formations,” as their philosophy is to run the football.

 The fullback position is rarely used in professional, college, and high school football.